griendt/gd6/docs/docs/phases/4_movement.md

     If there are multiple unit types in the target territory, there is no player-defined "priority" like there is in a Skirmish.
     In this case, it is assumed that the defender's units are lined up in this predetermined order:

+    1. Spy units;
-    1. Heavy units;
+    2. Heavy units;
-    2. Army units;
+    3. Army units;
-    3. Cavalry units.
+    4. Cavalry units.

-    This makes Heavy units an excellent defensive choice (especially to protect your Cavalry).
+    This makes Heavy units an excellent defensive choice (especially to protect your Cavalry), and spies a dangerous choice to leave too close to enemy lines.

 !!! example
     Suppose an attacker is attacking with 3 Armies and 1 Heavy unit (in that order) and the defense contains 1 Heavy unit.